derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-26/08/2023 16:13:25 : 3 Database Admins walked into a NoSQL bar.
+27/08/2023 16:13:15 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-.NET was named .NET so that it wouldn't show up in a Unix directory listing.
+Asked to explain Unicode during an interview, Geoff went into detail about his final year university project.
+He was not hired.
 <!-- replace-with-joke ends -->